Was this helpful?

 Game Like a Pro: The Perfect Settings for Gaming Monitors

-Customize Brightness and ContrastThe ideal contrast ratio for gaming is between 70 and 80%, with a brightness setting of 250 to 350 candela per square meter (cd/m2).
+Modify Brightness and ContrastTo achieve the best gaming visuals, target a contrast ratio of 70 to 80%, and a brightness level ranging from 250 to 350 candela per square meter (cd/m2).

 Calibrating your resolution is one of the most important settings to consider when optimizing your gaming monitor.
 The resolution refers to the number of pixels on the screen, and it can have a significant impact on the clarity and detail of the images you see.